centreon/centreon-archived/doc/en/migration/pollerdisplaytoremoteserver.rst

 1. Go to the **Administration > Extensions > Modules** menu and uninstall the **Centreon Poller Display** module.

-2. If the module was installed using RPM package, remove this one using the following command::
+2. If the module was installed using an RPM package, remove this one using the following command::

     # yum remove centreon-poller-display